PDXbaap/design/x-institution-finance.md

 When using a tree of *mediation blockchain*s, all of which can share the same utility token for billing of the users and rewarding of the providers.The utility token minted on one of the *mediation chain*s and migrated to others.
 The utility token can even be by a organizer of the ecosystem.

+Note: 1) sequencer is "logical", since mediation blockchain already sequences the transactions; 2) traversal of mediation blockchains is not necessary if each facilitator has deterministric sequencing of events (and its processing) from multiple mediation chains.

 Let's use a two party coion swap example to illustrate how it works with privacy and confidentiality protection of all stakeholders.
 In this example, Alice and Bob have mutually decided to swap Alice's $a of A coin with Bob's $b of B coin, the following is the workflow on this architecture:

 1. Alice initiates a coin swap with Bob via its service, *service @ a* provided by her institution, *institution (a)*